 Arranged chronologically and then by the first letter of the surname, the index provides the registered number for the divorce case papers.
 From 1873-1925 they also record year, petitioner, respondent and co-respondent(s) if named.
 Entries for names Kon-Z in the period 1970-74 appear to be missing.

-Item details of divorce case papers held at State Records, 1976, 1970 and backwards from 1963 are being progressively listed in the catalogue.
+Item details of divorce case papers held in our collection, 1976, 1970 and backwards from 1963 are being progressively listed in the catalogue.

 Supreme Court: Divorce and Matrimonial Causes Jurisdiction

 Below is a select list of records series from the Divorce and Matrimonial Causes Jurisdiction.
 More series are listed in our catalogue under Agency No. 1059, Family Law Division of the Supreme Court of NSW.

 Entries in the process books are arranged chronologically and give the; case file number; names of petitioner, respondent, co-respondent (if applicable) and petitioners and respondents solicitors; dates for the petition, appearance, answer, draft issues, trial, and decree.
 Some volumes also show the name of the judge and the grounds of the decree.

 |9 Jul 1948-21 May 1973; 3 Oct 1973-23 Jun 1976|

 The volumes show dates of hearing, names of litigants, respective attorneys and co-respondents and in some cases names of witnesses.
 They contain basic details such as decisions of the court, judgments regarding costs, judgments concerning applications for custody of children and results of applications for decrees nisi to be made absolute.

 Preliminary hearings for the determining the date of later hearings are included.